cosmodesi/desi-dlas/installing.rst

 Environment
 ------
--To make sure you have all the required modules, you can run
+- To make sure you have all the required modules, you can run

    .. code:: bash
    pip install -r requirements.txt